Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Mrs Vivienne Toal, Director of Human Resources and Organisational Development

-Mrs Vivienne Toal has been appointed as the Trust’s Director of Human Resources & Organisational Development.
-(September 2016)
+Vivienne was appointed as the Trust’s Director of Human Resources & Organisational Development in September 2016.

-Vivienne brings to her new role a wealth of HR experience, gained over 18 years in the Southern Trust and previously in Craigavon Area Hospital Group Trust.
+Vivienne has a wealth of HR experience, gained over 22 years in the Southern Trust and previously Craigavon and Banbridge Social Services Trust and Craigavon Area Hospital Group Trust.
 Her experience extends across a range of areas, most recently Employee Relations, Organisational Development and Resourcing.
 Vivienne was also the designated Deputy Director of HROD in the Trust prior to taking up her new position and is a chartered member of the Chartered Institute of Personnel and Development (CIPD).

 Mr Brian Beattie, Director of Adult Community Services